 English

 At Key Stage 3 we build on the grammar, punctuation and spelling work students will have experienced at Key Stage 2 in order to enhance their writing and communication skills.
-This is done within a framework of reading and analysing a wide range of texts, both fiction and non - fiction and then putting into practice themselves the writing skills they have discovered.
+This is done within a framework of reading and analysing a wide range of texts.
+Students are introduced to both fiction and non – fiction texts through our choice of set texts and wider reading resources.
 We aim to help our students to read and understand a wide variety of texts to enable them to take their full part in society as they grow and mature.
-What is learned at Key Stage 3 fully prepares them for the next challenge at Key Stage 4.
+We have a clear and effective learning journey within our department which ensures that what is learned at Key Stage 3 fully prepares them for the next challenge at Key Stage 4.

 At Key Stage 5 students may choose to study A Level English Literature which is a subject widely respected by universities for the reading, analysis and writing skills it fosters.
 A Level English encourages students to think critically, analyse, evaluate, look for patterns, interpret information and handle complex ideas; all skills which can be transferred to other areas.
 The novels, drama and poetry texts are taken from a wide range of historical periods and cultural contexts which give students a good historical and cultural perspective on the world.
-English A Level is an excellent qualification for any job which involves communication, writing or literary knowledge including advertising and marketing, law, government, academia, writing and journalism, media and design, foreign languages, linguistics, business, performing arts, teaching or consultancy.
+English Literature A Level is an excellent qualification for any career which involves communication, writing or literary knowledge.
+This includes careers in advertising and marketing, law, government, academia, writing and journalism, media and design, foreign languages, linguistics, business, performing arts, teaching and/or consultancy.

 Qualifications